vuongducphuong/documentation/content/applications/general/export_import_data.rst

 conflict of ID between persons and companies (person_1 and company_1 who shared the same ID 1 in the original database).

-The two files produced are ready to be imported in Odoo without any modifications.
+The two files produced are ready to be imported in Leansoft without any modifications.
 After having imported these two CSV files, you will have 4 contacts and 3 companies. (the firsts two contacts are linked to the first company).
 You must first import the companies and then the persons.